📋 Quick Summary

 Have you ever wanted to build a robot car you can drive from your phone?
-In this step-by-step OmObi robot car tutorial, you will build a fully functional Bluetooth controlled robot car using an Arduino Uno, an HC-05 Bluetooth module, and the Adafruit Motor Shield V1.2.
-This is one of the most rewarding DIY Bluetooth controlled car Arduino projects for beginners and hobbyists alike.
+In this OmObi robot car tutorial, I will walk you through building a Bluetooth controlled robot car using an Arduino Uno, an HC-05 Bluetooth module, and the Adafruit Motor Shield V1.2.
+It is a great DIY Bluetooth controlled car Arduino project whether you are just starting out or already have some experience.

-This complete guide walks you through every stage of the build: assembling the four-wheel-drive chassis, wiring the motors and Bluetooth module, uploading the Arduino code, and creating a custom Android control app with MIT App Inventor.
-By the end, you will have a wireless robot car that responds to forward, backward, left, right, and stop commands from your smartphone.
+We will cover everything from assembling the four-wheel-drive chassis and wiring the motors to uploading the Arduino code and creating an Android control app with MIT App Inventor.
+Once you are done, your robot car will respond to forward, backward, left, right, and stop commands sent wirelessly from your smartphone.

 If you are new to Bluetooth communication with Arduino, consider reading our complete HC-05/HC-06 Arduino Bluetooth tutorial first.
 For a general introduction to Arduino programming, see our Arduino programming basics guide.